audiofilter/mex-it/README.md

 Mex example

-eigen_add.cpp -> For creating mex function adds 2 eigen matriceso simple_example.cpp -> A very basic example that returns (x+y)*z for inputs x,y, and z vector_example.cpp -> An example that returns (x+y)*z for inputs x,y, and z
+eigen_add.cpp -> For creating mex function adds 2 eigen matrices simple_example.cpp -> A very basic example that returns (x+y)*z for inputs x,y, and z vector_example.cpp -> An example that returns (x+y)*z for inputs x,y, and z
-eigen_example.cpp  -> Same example as in test_eig_add.cpp but here can generate a mex function
+eigen_vector_example.cpp  -> An example of a vector add for Eigen (double) vectors eigen_example.cpp  -> Same example as in test_eig_add.cpp but here can generate a mex function